 You’ll only ever find wild chimps on the African continent.
-However, you will find many in conservation centres and zoos all over the world.
+However, you will find many in conservation centers and zoos all over the world.

 They tend to live a fair while, though they will live for around a decade shorter in the wild than in captivity.
 Chimps in the wild can be expected to live up to 50 years of age.

-Chimpanzees generally live in the centre of Africa, across a side belt of savannahs and forests.
+Chimpanzees generally live in the center of Africa, across a side belt of savannahs and forests.
 They tend to prefer tropical, humid climates.